ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 It is good practice to switch the container user to a non privelleged account when possible for the application, as this is good security practice, eg: ``RUN groupadd -r userX && useradd --no-log-init -r -g userX userX``, and then specify the user with ``USER userX[:userX]``.

 Never use sudo - there should never be a need for an account to elevate permissions.
-If this seems to be required then it really is time to revisit the architecture and be sure of the reasoning.
+If this seems to be required then please revisit the architecture, discuss with the Systems Team and be sure of the reasoning.

 ``WORKDIR`` is a helper that sets the default directory at container launch time.
 Aside from being good practice, this is often helpful when debugging as the path and context is already set when using ``docker exec -ti ...``.